 Oregon Polo Ralph Lauren store gunman caught on camera pointing gun at employee

-Police said they fled the scene in a light blue Honda CRV with no license plates
+Police say suspects fled in a light blue Honda CRV with no license plates

-Oregon police are looking for three suspects who committed an armed robbery at a Polo Ralph Lauren Saturday evening.
+Oregon police are looking for three suspects who robbed a Polo Ralph Lauren store Saturday evening.

 One of the suspects can be seen pointing a gun at an employee in a photo shared with Fox News.